 Setting up a validator node is a job that comes with responsibilities.
 To better run and maintain the node, one needs to think around backup, uptime, firewall security, HSM, attack preventing strategies and much more.
 There are a lot of recommendations and practices for validators, especially now, including learnings from experiences had so far across staking with different networks.
 Layer 2 demands all of it and a bit more.

 - A subset of active validators from the pool are selected to act as block producers for a span.
-The Selection of each span will also be consented by at least 2/3 in power.
+The selection of each span will also be consented by at least ⅔ +1 in power.
 These block producers are responsible for creating blocks and broadcasting it to the remaining of the network.

-- A checkpoint includes the root of all blocks created during any given interval.
+- A checkpoint is basically the Merkle root of all blocks produced in between intervals.
 All nodes validate the same and attach their signature to it.

 - A selected proposer from the validator set is responsible for collecting all signatures for a particular checkpoint and committing the same on the main-chain.